-According to the Centers for Disease Control and Prevention (CDC), adults need to incorporate aerobic activity and muscle strengthening exercises into their exercise routines.
+According to the Centers for Disease Control and Prevention (CDC), adults need to incorporate aerobic activity and muscle-strengthening exercises into their fitness routines.

 The CDC recommends at least 150 minutes a week of moderate to intense aerobic activity and at least two days of muscle-strengthening exercises for maximum health benefits.

 An exercise mirror can encourage you to keep moving and hit your fitness goals in the comfort of your own home.
 It makes a great gift idea for the athlete in your life.

 Need more fitness gift ideas?
 Shop our best CrossFit gifts for presents they'll love.

 Smart fitness mirrors might seem fairly interchangeable at first glance, but there are several distinguishing characteristics that can make one mirror stand out above the rest.

 As promising up-and-coming brands like Fiture hit the market, competition only grows more fierce.

 Not sure which mirror is right for you?
 These pros and cons can help you decide:

 Tempo - Comes with all necessary weights and accessories for workouts, including barbells, weights and dumbbells.
 You can access live and on-demand classes, track workouts and customize workouts.
 However, you don't do partner workouts or one-on-one personal training.
 Also, the required eight feet of workout space could be a dealbreaker for cramped living areas.

 Tonal - Beef up your home fitness routine with the included cable machine, which provides up to 200 pounds of digital weights.
 The smart fitness mirror also learns as you move and automatically adjusts to your body and fitness level.
 Live classes aren't available, but you'll have access to hundreds of on-demand classes.